 Adj heated seat

-If you are looking at TUSHY, before you buy, be sure to check out BioBidet for their extensive line of competing bidet attachments.
-Along with Kohler with bidet and seat combo starting at only $110.One is “hip,” the other is cheese loving, fondue, cheese platter, and Packers folk.
+If you are looking at TUSHY, before you buy, be sure to check out Bemis/BioBidet for their extensive line of competing bidet attachments.
+Along with Kohler with bidet and seat combos starting at only $110.One is “hip,” the other is delivering more but by cheese loving, fish fy eating, cheese platter, and Packers folk.

 Biobidet, Kohler, and TUSHY make price shopping easy because they all have pricing directly on their site.
 Whereas TOTO, due to their size, you will have to visit one of their fourteen online retailers to get pricing information.